jamonation/go-tls-check/README.md

 TODOS:

-0. REFACTOR this mess.
-Consolidate, use interfaces.
-DRY!
+0. REFACTOR (again).
+Consolidate printing.
+DRY principle applies.
 1. ~~strip all print/formatting from gotls and put into check.go~~
 2. ~~remove gotls entirely~~ ignore, was from a temp iteration
 3. ~~Add json output for --server/--host case~~